Peer Community In

 WHY WOULD SCIENTISTS CARE ABOUT A PCI RECOMMENDATION?

 Recommendations are attributed to high-quality preprints after rigorous and transparent peer review by a recognised group of colleagues.
-They allow open access to peer-reviewed preprints, as recommended by PlanS.
-Authors of a PCI-recommended preprint can choose to publish it in open access directly and at no cost in Peer Community Journal.
+They allow preprints to be peer-reviewed without the need to be published in a journal, one option recommended by PlanS.
+However, authors of a PCI-recommended preprint can also choose to publish it directly in open access, at no cost, in Peer Community Journal.
 They can also submit it to a PCI-friendly journal (acceptance with no further peer review or response usually obtained within five working days) or to any other journals.

 HOW DO THEMATIC PCIs WORK?

-HOW BIG DO YOU HOPE/EXPECT A PCI TO BE?
+HOW BIG DO YOU HOPE/EXPECT A THEMATIC PCI TO BE?

-We expect a PCI to bring together several hundred recommenders, but numbers are not restricted.
-This size is sufficient to ensure the recommendation of many preprints, even if each recommender recommends only one or two preprints per year.
+We expect a PCI to bring together several tens or hundred recommenders, but the number is not limited.
+This size is sufficient to ensure that many preprints can be recommended, even if each recommender recommends only one or two per year

 WHO ARE THE MEMBERS OF THE MANAGING BOARD?

-The Managing Board of a PCI has between 5 and 15 recommenders chosen by the representative of the thematic PCI.
-The representative is the point of contact between the thematic PCI and the PCI Association.
+The Managing Board of a PCI generally has between 5 and 15 recommenders chosen by the representative of the thematic PCI.
+The representative is the point of contact between the thematic PCI and the PCI organisation.
 They are an elected member of the association and have voting rights at general meetings.
-It is the representative who makes up the PCI managing board, who manages and runs the PCI, and in general who looks after the practical aspects of monitoring manuscripts submitted to the PCI.
+It is the representative who makes up the PCI managing board, who manages and runs the PCI, and in general, who looks after the practical aspects of monitoring preprints submitted to the PCI.

 WHAT DOES THE MANAGING BOARD DO?

-On average, each recommender manages the evaluation process for one or two preprints per year.
-Each recommender is allowed to handle up to five preprints per year to minimise the risk of a few recommenders dominating the recommendations made.
+There are no minimum requirements and recommenders should only accept to handle a preprint if they are genuinely interested in it and have time.
+In all thematic PCIs except PCI Registered Reports, each recommender is allowed to handle up to five preprints per year to minimise the risk of a few recommenders dominating the recommendations made.

 No, they are not.